 4. Now Enable static compression and you are done!

-If it’s not working out like you want it to, take a look at to Microsoft’s guide on this subject to learn how you can set it up correctly.
+When you can't get it working visit Microsoft’s guide on this subject to learn how you can set it up.

-** This option is not recommended since it uses PHP to enable Gzip compression.
-If possible, you should always use the .htaccess file in Apache or the IIS Manager on Windows servers to enable gzip.
+** This option is not recommended since it uses PHP to enable gzip compression.
+When possible, you should always use the .htaccess file in Apache or the IIS Manager on Windows servers to enable gzip.

-Although it is recommended to use the .htaccess file for enabling Gzip compression, you can actually enable Gzip in the control panel of WordPress:
+You can actually enable gzip in the control panel of WordPress:

-2. Use the search function of your browser and search for gzipcompression setting
+2. Use the search function of your browser and search for the gzipcompression setting